lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 ## Introduction

 A Universal Profile is a smart contract that uses a generic key-value store (ERC725Y) as a storage design.
-This makes it possible to attach any informations to our Universal Profile, by setting any specific **value** to any specific **key**.
+This makes it possible to attach any information to our Universal Profile, by setting any specific **value** to any specific **key**.

 A set of ERC725Y keys is defined as an **ERC725Y schema**.
 The schema is an array of keys, where each key is represented by an object.
 Each key object describes the key `name`, the `keyType` (_e.g.: singleton, array, mapping..._), and the type of the data it contains (`valueType`).